Ship Tease: Live-Action TV

 Lulu: ...So we called it off.
 Nick: I think that's good.
 That's good.
 Lulu: No. We called off the big wedding and...we went to Atlantic City and got married.

-Clara Oswald and the Eleventh Doctor have bucket loads of Ship Tease.
+- Clara Oswald and the Eleventh Doctor have bucket loads of Ship Tease.
 From accidental hugging, to the Doctor calling Clara "perfect" to a Cyber-converted Doctor confessing his love to her to to this.
-Utterly sunk when the Eleventh Doctor regenerated into a very alien, spidery old man who constantly insults her appearance, but that didn't stop Twelve managing to add his own piece of Ship Tease to the sunken Clara/Eleven ship when Twelve remarked to Clara that "he wasn't her boyfriend", but not in the sense that Clara thought that way, it was Eleven who made that mistake.
+Utterly sunk when the Eleventh Doctor regenerated into a very alien, spidery old man who constantly insults her appearance (not that Eleven never did, usually in very obvious denial), but that didn't stop Twelve managing to add his own piece of Ship Tease to the sunken Clara/Eleven ship when Twelve remarked to Clara that "he wasn't her boyfriend", but not in the sense that Clara thought that way, it was Eleven who made that mistake.

-Steven gets two non-explicit Girls of the Week - one in the second half of "The Ark" and one in "The Savages" - whose relationships with him are handled in this way.
+- Steven gets two non-explicit Girls of the Week - one in the second half of "The Ark" and one in "The Savages" - whose relationships with him are handled in this way.
+He gets another one in "The Massacre of St Bartholomew's Eve" and the fact they spend several days together resulted in fan theories that he left her pregnant (she apparently had descendants with the same surname as her).
 There's also a lot between him and Dodo, such as how the citizens of "The Ark" tell legends about them being a "young couple", Dodo's extreme jealousy when Steven plays piano for an attractive female bar singer in "The Gunfighters", and the way Steven embraces her before leaving the TARDIS team in "The Savages".